She was only seventeen.

 He takes care of her full-time now.
 Helps her dress, cooks and cleans, and tucks her in at night.
 Still loving her, still holding hands, and still committed.

 That’s the question I recently asked him.
-And here’s the answer in Dad’s own words…..
+And here’s Dad’s marriage advice in his own words…..

 I doubt very much that we would be married today if God had not introduced us to His Son and we became Christians.
 No, we would not have made 15 years, let alone 60 years on our own.

 Did we have some rocky times?
-You bet we did, but always we came back to Life’s Manual, the Bible, where we would read, Love one another as Christ loved you.
+You bet we did, but always we came back to Life’s Manual, the Bible — the ultimate source for the best marriage advice — where we would read, Love one another as Christ loved you.
 Forgive as Christ forgave you.
 Keep looking forward and let the past be the past.
 Pray for one another and be kind.

 Yes, it was God who kept this marriage together.
 We give Him the glory.